 Uh...oh...
 SHOTS FIRED!

-My Aunt Charlotte, rightly offended by this, retrieved the ironing board from her closet and strapped it to her husband’s waist with the belt that Jeff had intended to wear to his girlfriend’s house.
+My Aunt Julia, rightly offended by this, retrieved the ironing board from her closet and strapped it to her husband’s waist with the belt that Jeff had intended to wear to Jacqueline’s house.
 Uncle Tommy poured himself another cup of coffee and with the ironing board strapped to his body he casually leaned forward on the counter looking like a giant cockroach and waited for Jeff to come back for the belt.
 When Jeff did come back he was so scattered that at first he didn’t even notice his dad who was wildly gyrating in the kitchen hallway with the ironing board still strapped to his back.

 Uncle Tommy, trying desperately to stifle laughter, managed to breathlessly squeak out a womanly, “Come on Jeffy, put a dollar in your belt and I’ll dance just for you...”